MustafaShehata/Pharmacy-Management-System/README.md

 # 💊 Pharmacy Management System

-A simple online system for local pharmacies to manage medicines, prescriptions, inventory, and orders efficiently.
+A simple online system for local pharmacies to manage users-role system, medicines, prescriptions, inventory, and orders efficiently.

 ---